-The course at Irene Country Club dates back to 1912 when Laurie Waters, the professional at Orange Grove Golf Club, brought an elementary nine holes into play.
+The course at Irene Country Club dates back to 1912 when Laurie Waters, the professional at Orange Grove Golf Club and designer of Durban Country Club, brought an elementary nine holes into play.
 This layout was then expanded a decade later to a full 18-hole course by Bob Grimsdell and his brother.

 In 2007, Phil Jacobs – who was senior designer for Gary Player Design when he laid out the courses at Leopard Creek and Fancourt – was called in to upgrade the Irene course in time for the club’s centenary celebrations.